rahulchavan888/KafkaConsumer/README.md

 # KafkaConsumer

-Spring boot web service as Kafka Consumer and ActiveMQ Producer to Consume the Log Stream for Kafka and send to ActiveMQ.
+Spring boot web service as Kafka Consumer and ActiveMQ Producer to Consume the Stream logs form Kafka and send to ActiveMQ.

 # dependencies